Coupling (physics)

-In physics, two objects are said to be coupled when they are interacting with each other.
+In physics, coupling is when two objects are interacting with each other, that is they are not independent.
 In classical mechanics, coupling is a connection between two oscillating systems, such as pendulums connected by a spring.
 The connection affects the oscillatory pattern of both objects.
 In particle physics, two particles are coupled if they are connected by one of the four fundamental forces.